OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/monthpicker.md

 ---
 tags:
-summary: Allow users to input a month of the year.
+summary: The Month Picker UI Pattern allows users to input a month of the year.
 locale: en-us
 guid: 7302634b-c545-4b3a-98d4-f41d0a7545a2
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A15863&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Month Picker

 You can use the Month Picker UI Pattern to allow users input a month of the year.
 The Month Picker Pattern is based on the [flatpickr library](https://flatpickr.js.org/) For more advanced options, you can refer to this library.